TomerGeva/CommDspy/README.md

 Function returns the channel impulse response and the sum of squared residuals between the "signal" and the estimated channel's output

+### equalization_prbs - THIS FUNCTION IS SUBJECT TO TESTING
+Function which preform equalization over the input signal, estimation the MMSE equalizer to be used to invert the
+    ISI in the signal and recover the original data, using either an FFE or/and a DFE with controllable number of taps.
+Function is inputted with:
+* prbs_type: Type of PRBS used.
+This variable should be an enumeration from the toolbox.
+In the case of PRBSxQ patterns, use the bits_per_symbol to generate the pattern
+* signal: The signal we want to use to estimate the channel
+* constellation: Enumeration stating the constellation.
+Should be taken from CommDspy.constants.ConstellationEnum
+* prbs_full_scale: Boolean stating if we want the levels to be scaled such that the mean power of the levels  at the transmitter will be 1 (0 [dB]), i.e. that the PRBS pattern will be coded to power of 0 [dB]
+* ffe_postcursor: Number of postcursors in the FFE estimation
+* ffe_precursor: Number of precursors in the FFE estimation
+* dfe_taps: Number of postcursors in the DFE estimation
+* normalize: Boolean stating if the user wants to normalize the Rx FFE such that the peak will have value of 1
+* The Following flags are only relevant for constellation with multiple bits per symbol:
+  * bit_order_inv: Boolean indicating if the bit order in the signal generation is flipped.
+  * pn_inv_precoding: Boolean indicating if the P and N were flipped in the signal capture process before the coding.
+  * gray_coded: Boolean indicating if the signal is GRAY coded, if False, UNCODED
+  * pn_inv_postcoding: Boolean indicating if the P and N were flipped in the signal capture process after the coding.

+Function returns:
+* ffe: The equalization FFE, normalized such that the cursor will have a value of 1
+* dfe: The equalization DFE
+* dig_gain: The digital gain of the system.
+Note that this is highly dependant on the constellation
+* ls_err: Sum of squared residuals
+* mse: normalized MSE, meaning the MSE divided by the variance of the constellation, in dB units

 ## Enumeration classes
 ### PrbsEnum
 Enumeration for the PRBS type used